- Light Sport Aircraft

 and fuel tank components.
 Again The RV-12iS Finish kit is not interchangeable with the original RV-12

 - Powerplant Kit: Includes new Rotax 912 iS Sport engine, the engine installation kit and a Sensenich composite ground adjustable propeller.
-You may mount the 912 iS SPort or the 912 ULS engine to the RV-12iS firewall.
-It is not possible to install the 912 iS APort engine on the original RV-12.
+You may mount the 912 iS Sport or the 912 ULS engine to the RV-12iS firewall.
+It is not possible to install the 912 iS Sport engine on the original RV-12.

-- Avionics Kits: Includes complete set of avionics (multiple configurations are available), pre-tested fuselage wiring harness, engine and flight instruments, switches, fuses, etc. The kits and wiring harnesses are not interchangeable between the original RV-12 and the RV-12iS, but avionics kits are certainly available for both models.
+- Avionics Kits: Include complete set of avionics (multiple configurations are available for VFR and IFR configurations), pre-tested fuselage wiring harness, engine and flight instruments, switches, fuses, etc. The kits and wiring harnesses are not interchangeable between the original RV-12 and the RV-12iS, but avionics kits are available for both models.

 How long will it take to build an RV-12iS?